Simplifying the algebra of first class constraints, examples on SO(3) and SO(4): Concluding remarks

 \section{Concluding remarks}

-Our main objective in this paper is that it is not reasonable to consider the most general case of constraint systems, in which a complicated open algebra of structure functions is taken into account.
+Our main objective in this paper is that the algebra of Poisson brackets of first class systems may be simplified considerably.
 In fact, a complicated algebra may be escaped during the procedure of determining the constraints from the very beginning.
 This possibility has not been discussed here.
-The other possibility is simplifying the given constraints (regardless how they are produced) by using legal algebraic methods, where abelianization stands at the top of this demand.
-Therefore, we discussed the problem of abelianization of a system of first class constraints in details.
+The other possibility is simplifying the given constraints (regardless how they are produced) by using legal algebraic methods.
+The best thing that one may desire is an abelian system in which all of the constraints commute.
+For this reason one should try to find the most suitable coordinates describing either the whole phase space or the constraint surface.

-Our main tools for this aim is "canonical transformations" which changes the coordinates of phase space, and "redefinition" of constraints describing the constraint surface.
-The latter alters the Poisson brackets, while the former may make the multiplicative nature of the constraints more clear.
-We suggest that multiplicative constraints should be regularized at each step of calculations.
-This means that they should be replaced by simple roots of the corresponding expressions.

-The main reason behind these calculations is to find the most suitable coordinates in which the constraint surface is described by vanishing some phase space coordinates.
-In general, there is no guarantee that the system remains first class after such simplification of the constraints.
-This point makes us to take the necessity of regularization of the constraints more serious, since otherwise it is possible to have a first class algebra of constraints out of a number of second class ones.
+One may use canonical transformations to change the coordinates of phase space.
+This process does not change the algebra of constraints.
+However, it may be used, for example, to clarify the multiplicative nature of the constraints.
+On the other hand, the constraint surface may be demonstrated by vanishing different sets of functions, which may have different algebras of Poisson brackets.
+This possibility, i.e. "redefinition" of constraint surface, motivates our desire of abelianization of the constraint systems.

-We observed that ordinary quadratic Lagrangians lead to abelian constraints which are linear with respect to phase space coordinates.
+In this paper we first observed that ordinary quadratic Lagrangians lead to abelian constraints which are linear with respect to phase space coordinates.
 Non abelian algebras require at least cubic or more complicated functions of coordinates and velocities in the Lagrangian.

+We also showed with some examples that non abelian systems may appear because of unsuitable choice of constraints.
+In other words, one may solve the constraint equations to find the most simple way to describe the constraint surface.
+This procedure is in fact redefinition of the constraint surface.
+The main reason behind these calculations is to find the most suitable coordinates in which the constraint surface is described by vanishing or constancy of some phase space coordinates.